agda/agda/doc/user-manual/tools/command-line-options.rst

      Failures to compute full equivalence when splitting on indexed family.

+.. option:: UnusedImports

+     .. versionadded:: 2.9.0

+     Warn about openings of modules that do not bring identifiers into scope that are subsequently used.
+     If the ``open`` comes with an explicit ``using`` or ``renaming`` directive, warn about individual unused identifiers (typically those mentioned in the directive).
+     There is no warning about ``public`` openings.
+     In the presence of option:`--no-qualified-instances`,
+     there are also no warnings about unused instances brought into scope.

+     This warning is off by default.

+.. option:: UnusedImports=all

+     .. versionadded:: 2.9.0

+     Same as :option:`UnusedImports`, but warn about each unused identifier also when no ``using`` or ``renaming`` directive is given.

+     Option ``-WnoUnusedImports`` disables both :option:`UnusedImports` and :option:`UnusedImports=all`.

 .. option:: UnusedVariablesInDisplayForm

      :ref:`DISPLAY <display-pragma>` forms that bind variables they do not use.